Executive Summary

 In regulated industries, trust and discoverability are tightly connected.

-Cannabis consumers actively search for licensed dispensaries, compliant brands, medical access, and safe delivery options.
-That behavior heavily favors SEO, especially local intent searches.
+Cannabis consumers actively search for licensed dispensaries, compliant brands, medical access, and trusted product information.

-At the same time, competitive markets drive up ad costs and restrict messaging.
-This makes paid media vs SEO for cannabis a strategic decision, not a tactical one.
+At the same time, competitive markets drive up advertising costs and restrict platform flexibility.
+That makes cannabis SEO vs paid media a strategic growth decision, not just a tactical marketing choice.

 What Cannabis SEO is Designed to Do